lcleigh/database-project/album_repository_class_recipe.md

-# Artists Model and Repository Classes Design Recipe
+# Albums Model and Repository Classes Design Recipe

 _Copy this recipe template to design and implement Model and Repository classes for a database table._